Coomera Connector (Stage 1)

 - Stage 1 North main road construction started

-- Stage 1 Central design and construct contract award.
+- Stage 1 Central early works contract awarded.

-- 2023: Stage 1 Central main road construction to start.
+- Late 2024: Stage 1 Central main construction works contract awarded.

-- 2024: Stage 1 South main road construction to start.
+- Early to mid-2025: Stage 1 South main road construction to start.

 - Late 2025: Stage 1 is expected to progressively open to traffic in sections.